mongodb/leafygreen-ui/packages/table/README.md

 #### `useVirtualScrolling`

 `react-virtual`'s `useVirtual` hook will be called if this option is set.
-When this option is set, the object returned by `useLeafygreenTable` will include `virtualRows`, `totalSize` and `scrollToIndex`.
+When this option is set, the object returned by `useLeafyGreenTable` will include `virtualRows`, `totalSize` and `scrollToIndex`.
 Refer to our [Storybook deployment](https://mongodb.github.io/leafygreen-ui) to find examples.

 > Note that the number of virtual rows rendered depends on the height passed to the `Table` component.
 For a reasonably performant use of virtual scrolling, ensure that there is a height set on the component to reduce the number of virtual rows rendered.